AlexanderNaehring/AbstractSockets/README.md

 AbstractSockets
 ===============

-Abstraction Layer for Using Sockets in C-Programs
-Plus Implementation of a Scalable Multi-Party Chat Program and File Transfer

 My proposal is to program a library (.h / .c file) which will present the programmer with abstract functions for communication over sockets.
 The library will handle the connections, clients and server internally and provide the programmer with an easy-to-use interface for common types of communication tasks like sending messages, transferring files, etc.
 The library will handle the following things internally:
 * Starting and supervising running server